'The Band's Visit' And Harry Potter Win Big At A Quieter Tony Awards

 As for the awards themselves, some things that seemed highly likely panned out, including generous attention for the current revival of Tony Kushner's Angels in America.
 Andrew Garfield won for his lead performance, talking in general terms about the LGBTQ community and the human spirit before saying, "Let's just bake a cake for everyone who wants a cake to be baked," which now qualifies as a political stance.
 Nathan Lane won for his featured performance, breaking up as he addressed his husband in the audience and placing the play in the context of a recent effort to take his life in a different direction.
 Angels also won best revival of a play, beating out versions of Lobby Hero and The Iceman Cometh, among others.

 But one of those others, Three Tall Women, may not have won for the play itself, but both its lead actress and its featured actress won.
-Laurie Metcalf, doubtless having more fun collecting a Tony than she would be having talking about the cancellation of Roseanne, won in the lead category.
-And Glenda Jackson, who's only recently returned from a long break from acting during which she served in the British Parliament (yes, you may insert your exclamation points here if this is new information) won in the featured category.
+Laurie Metcalf, doubtless having more fun collecting a Tony than she would be having talking about the cancellation of Roseanne, won best performance by an actress in a featured role in a play.
+And Glenda Jackson, who's only recently returned from a long break from acting during which she served in the British Parliament (yes, you may insert your exclamation points here if this is new information) won in the leading role category.

 Best play was won by Harry Potter and the Cursed Child – another piece of intellectual property stretched to make something new – and it grabbed best direction of a play as well.
 (Director John Tiffany said it was his boyfriend's birthday and asked everyone to sing "Happy Birthday," which they did.
 This was either the most darling or the most mortifying thing you have ever seen, and you should disclose to each other which one you think it is before you marry anyone.)